adam-rms/adam-rms-deployment/Readme.md

 ## MySQL Backups

 `mysql-backup` runs a backup every day at about 2:30am and dumps it in S3.
 Ensure the bucket has an appropriate lifecycle rule setup

+# Backblaze

+You need to setup the CORS on the bucket to allow uploads

+First download and authenticate the AWS Cli (using your Backblaze credentials), then download the cors.json file from this repo and run:

+`aws s3api put-bucket-cors --bucket=BUCKETNAME --endpoint-url=https://s3.eu-central-003.backblazeb2.com  --cors-configuration=file://backblaze-cors.json`